Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 08/08/2024

+- Started the day by replacing deprecated code. ake_random_password() by from django.utils.crypto import get_random_string
+- and ended up adding functionality to send email notifications

 ## 07/08/2024

 - Implementation of forms and debugging.